Greetings to you thrill seekers, conversationalists, and music lovers all across the fruited plan.

 There is an effort on to impede our intelligence gathering.

-There are people who are attempting to stop our ability to gather intelligence necessary to prosecute the war on terror, and I'm not accusing the U.S. media of it per se.
+There are people who are attempting to stop our ability to gather intelligence necessary to prosecute the war on terror.

 Make no mistake, Amnesty International has no cause for the United States of America in our brief.

-Brian in Charleston, Missouri, just south of where I grew up.
+Brian, in Charleston, Missouri, just south of where I grew up.

 Welcome to the program, sir.

-Mega Ditto's from the heartland, Russ.
+Mega Vittos from the Heartland Rush.

 Thank you, sir.